UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 #### Starting Code

-RStudio will autofill function names, variable names, etc. by pressing tab while typing.If multiple matches are found, RStudio will provide you with a drop down list to select from, which may be useful when searching through newly installed packages or trying to quickly type variable names in an R script.
+RStudio will autofill function names, variable names, etc. by pressing tab while typing.
+If multiple matches are found, RStudio will provide you with a drop down list to select from, which may be useful when searching through newly installed packages or trying to quickly type variable names in an R script.

 One of the first lines of code in any script will likely include the loading of packages needed to run the script.
 Here is an example line of code to load a package: